Tsuk1ko/nhentai-helper/README.md

 ## Main features

-1. You can download doujin as zip (or cbz). **You must keep the page in the foreground when downloading.**
+- You can download doujin as zip (or cbz). **You must keep the page in the foreground when downloading.**
+- You will be warned when you are going to download an already downloaded doujin.
+- For doujin list page:
-2. Add pjax support for list page.
+  - Add pjax support.
 Changing pages will not interrupt downloads.
-3. Download queue support on dojin list page.
+  - Download queue support.
-4. You will be warned when you are going to download an already downloaded doujin.
+  - The caption of downloaded doujin will be marked with grey color.

 ![](https://i.loli.net/2019/01/26/5c4c5d5914197.png)